jlpteaching/gem5-assignment-template/assignments/false-sharing/assignment.md

 - boards: you will only use `X86Board`.
 You can find its definition in `components/__init__.py`.
 - processors: you will only use `O3CPU`.
+This processor has one parameter which is the number of cores.
 You can find its definition in `components/__init__.py`.
 **NOTE**: you will notice that the component creates a processor with an extra core.
 This is a weird gem5 thing.